johnny0917/jgit-aws/README.md

 # jgit-aws [![Build Status](https://travis-ci.org/rchodava/jgit-aws.svg?branch=master)](https://travis-ci.org/rchodava/jgit-aws)
 This is a (fairly naive) implementation of a JGit Git repository using Amazon DynamoDB and S3 as a store.
 It is built on the JGit `DfsRepository` - and it is not particularly optimized.
+It is at a very early stage and has not been properly tested.
+Nonetheless, I am hoping this is useful for others - and a bit selfishly, I am hoping people will report back issues, contributions.

 ## Usage
 Usage is fairly straighforward - create a new instance of the `AmazonRepository` using the `AmazonRepository.Builder`,